 Ted Nugent’s ‘Stranglehold’

 A tourism spot for the Republic of Ecuador was filled with old-timey trains, colorful flora and content-looking turtles – all to the soundtrack of the Beatles’ classic “All You Need Is Love.”

 Titled “With Dad,” this ad made perfect use of Harry Chapin’s chart-topping 1974 hit “Cats in the Cradle” along side some touching imagery of parenting.
 Oh, and some very fast cars.

 Bob Dylan’s ‘The Man in Me’

 “The Man in Me,” from 1970’s New Morning, was never a well-known song in Bob Dylan‘s long catalog.
-But since appearing in The Big Lebowski, it’s become better known.
+But since appearing in The Big Lebowski, its stature has risen considerably.
 And there it is again at the end of this Boston Tea Party-themed commercial from Turbo Tax.